Viewing entries tagged

 During a casual run in the forest, student athlete Renee (The Dead Zone’s Roberta Weiss) is unceremoniously interrupted by deranged mountain man Vern (Rolling Vengeance’s Lawrence King-Phillips), who ties a rope around her neck, drags her through the woods, and brings her to an isolated cabin.
 As helicopters search the area, Vern torments Renee with a series of terrifying and humiliating violations, but a glimmer of hope appears when his father Joe (Elves star Dan Haggerty) arrives on the scene and pledges to set her free.
 But Vern is incensed by this attack on his “property,” and he will stop at nothing to maintain his oppressive grip on Renee.

-1992 - CANADA - 100 MINUTES - ENGLISH
+1997 - CANADA - 112 MINUTES

-A FILM BY GUY MADDIN
+A FILM BY ATOM EGOYAN

-A FILM BY PAUL SHAPIRO
+A FILM BY TIM KOWALSKI

 CANADA – 1973 – 84 MIN – COLOUR - FEATURE - IN ENGLISH